kord-network/docs/concepts/object.md

 ## Base properties

-All META objects have a base set of properties:
+All KORD objects have a base set of properties:

-* `source` - the META Identity which is the source of the information represented by the object
+* `source` - the KORD Identity which is the source of the information represented by the object
 * `signature` - a cryptographic signature proving the object's source
 * `createdAt` - the time the object was created